Article

 Some teams rely on calendar tools like Google Calendar or Microsoft Teams to time and project block indirectly.
 These can work in a pinch but aren’t built for deep labor tracking or compliance-heavy environments.

-Manual time and attendance tracking systems
+Physical time and attendance tracking systems

 Manual systems are the old guard of time tracking.
 While their tactile, straightforward elements still have usefulness in some applications, they are best when complemented by a digital counterpart.